virajpadte/flask-restful-template/README.md

 make clean - will delete container image<br />

 ***Todos:***<br />
+1. Add some debugging probe for local as well as in-container execution if possible
 1. Add structure for tasks
 2. Add structure for DB layer
 3. Add structure for unit tests
 4. Add structure for generating project documentation via code
 5. Add support for swagger documentation
 6. Extend support for running local and dockerized tests using make commands

+### License Summary
+This sample code is made available under the Apache License Version 2.0.
+See the LICENSE file.

+### Keep contributing to Open Source
+लोकाः समस्ताः सुखिनोभवंतु